 People who have weakened immune systems are at an increased risk for having more severe and longer-lasting outbreaks of cold sores.

-One form of HSV infection is seen most often in children 1 to 3 years old.
-This type of HSV infection (primary herpes stomatitis) can cause a high fever and blisters throughout the mouth, which can interfere with the ability to eat.
-It can be serious in children-they can get quite sick from this illness, although they usually recover without any long-term problems.
+One form of HSV infection, called primary herpes stomatitis, is seen most often in children 1 to 3 years old.
+It can cause a high fever and blisters throughout the mouth, which can interfere with the ability to eat.
+It can be serious in children—they can get quite sick from this illness, although they usually recover without any long-term problems.

 Exams and Tests